Yomguithereal/baobab-react/README.md

 * The **Root** aims at passing a baobab tree through context so that child component (branches) may use it.
 Typically, your app's top-level component will probably be a root.
 * The **Branches**, bound to cursors, get their data from the tree given by the root.

-This is necessary so that isomorphism can remain an enjoyable stroll in the park (you UI would remain a pure function).
+This is necessary so that isomorphism can remain an enjoyable stroll in the park (your UI would remain a pure function).

 ## Patterns